katjanakosic/dps-react-challenge/README.md

 1. Open http://localhost:3000 in your browser (Google Chrome is recommended).
 2. Enter a username in the search field on the homepage.
 Matching users will be displayed in the table below.
 3. Use the FilterBar to filter the displayed user list by city or birthday.
+4. Click on a user row to display their personal information.

 ## Requirements